German invasion of Denmark (1940): Naval landings

 In order to capture the connections between Jutland (Jylland) and Zealand (Sjælland), the Kriegsmarine landed more troops from the 198th Infantry Division at Funen (Fyn).

 At the same time, troops supported by the battleship Schleswig-Holstein landed in Korsør and Nyborg, cutting off connections between Funen (Fyn) and Zealand (Sjælland).
 Meeting no resistance, the troops in Korsør reached Copenhagen (København) at noon.

 Shortly earlier, at 03:55, the Germans made a surprise attack on Gedser, Denmark's southernmost city.
 They utilized the local ferry from Warnemünde, which they crammed with troops.
 Soldiers swarmed inland and cut telephone lines.
 Armour and motorcycles followed, and rapidly advanced to and captured the Storstrøm Bridge together with the paratroopers.

 Capture of Copenhagen (København)

 To secure Denmark's quick surrender, the capture of the capital city was considered essential.
 At 04:20 the 2,430 ton minelayer Hansestadt Danzig, with an escort of the icebreaker Stettin and two patrol boats, entered Copenhagen (København) harbour with battle flags flying.
 The harbour was covered by the coastal artillery guns of Fort Middelgrund.
 The newly appointed Danish commander ordered a warning shot to be fired, but the recently arrived recruits could not operate the gun.
-After landing a battalion of the 198th Infantry at 05:18, German forces captured the 70-strong garrison of the Citadel, the headquarters of the Danish Army, without a single shot.
+After landing a battalion of the 198th Infantry at 05:18, German forces captured the 70-strong garrison of Kastellet, the headquarters of the Danish Army, without a single shot.
 Their next target was Amalienborg Palace, residence of the Danish royal family.